bluesky/tiled/docs/source/reference/http-api-overview.md

 should use the "full" route, which sends the entire (sliced) result in one response.
 More sophisticated clients that can reassemble tiled results should use the other routes, which support efficient chunk-based access.

+The ``POST /token`` route accepts form-encoded credentials and responds with an access token, as described in {doc}`../explanations/security`.